Mahmoud0Morgan0/TivaWare/README.md

 # TivaWare
 Tiva C (ARM CORTEX-M4) drivers
-This not the final code, Iwill coninue this project as soon as possible.
+This not the final code, I will continue this project as soon as possible.